StatAziz/AB-Testing-with-Python/README.md

 This understanding of the baseline performance and dataset helps me define a clear objective: improving the current 10% sign-up rate through the A/B test.
 By testing the red vs. green buttons, I aim to see if we can push this number higher.

----

-## Step 1: Understand the Business Problem
+## Business Objective

 Before conducting any A/B test, it's crucial to fully understand the business objective.
-In this case, Urban Wear's objective is to increase the number of email sign-ups before the launch.
+In this case, CityFit's objective is to increase the number of email sign-ups before the launch.
 By testing different submit button designs (red vs. green), we aim to identify which version increases user engagement, translating into more email submissions.

----

-## Step 2: State the Hypothesis
+## Test Hypothesis

 Next, we state the hypothesis for the experiment: